Composition Master Class - She Lives

 Alessio Elia

-ACTIVE PARTICIPANTS
+ACTIVE PARTICIPANTS (also online)

-PASSIVE PARTICIPANTS
+PASSIVE PARTICIPANTS (also online)

-Passive participants have the right to attend classes (seminars and group lessons) and the discussions of active students about their work, but they will not have private sessions to discuss their own work with the professors.
+Passive participants are entitled to attend classes, including seminars and group lessons, as well as participate in the discussions of active students regarding their work.
+However, they will not have private sessions to discuss their own work with professors.
+Additionally, passive participants cannot submit their works for consideration to be included in the rehearsals and performances with the Ensemble in residence.

 LANGUAGES